ibexa/documentation-developer/docs/administration/content_organization/content_types.md

 A content type and its Field definitions can be modified after creation, even if there are already content items based on it in the system.
-When a content type is modified, each of its instances will be changed as well.
+When a content type is modified, each of its instances are changed as well.
-If a new Field definition is added to a content type, this Field will appear (empty) in every relevant content item.
+If a new Field definition is added to a content type, this Field appears (empty) in every relevant content item.
-If a Field definition is deleted from the content type, all the corresponding Fields will be removed from content items of this type.
+If a Field definition is deleted from the content type, all the corresponding Fields are removed from content items of this type.

 ## Removing content types

-System content types are by default used for the File Uploads and removing them will cause errors.
+System content types are by default used for the File Uploads and removing them can cause errors.

-If you decide to remove a `file` or `image` content type, or change their identifiers, you will need to change the configuration, so it reflects the available content types.
+If you decide to remove a `file` or `image` content type, or change their identifiers, you need to change the configuration, so it reflects the available content types.

 Example configuration: